 Let’s use our earlier Llama-7B example.

 In normal LoRA fine-tuning, we still need to load the original model in memory.
 If the model is loaded in 16-bit precision, that alone can take around 14 GB.
-Then we need some extra memory for LoRA weights, gradients, optimizer states, and training data.
+Then we need some extra memory for the LoRA weights and the temporary information used during training (gradients, optimizer states, and training data).

 In QLoRA, the original model is loaded in 4-bit precision.
 So the base model takes much less memory.
 However, we do not train the 4-bit base model directly.
-The base model stays frozen, and we train only the small LoRA weights.
+The base model stays frozen in its compressed form, and we train only the small LoRA weights.
 This is why QLoRA makes it possible to fine-tune fairly large models on much smaller hardware.

 Here’s the rough idea: